Sunday, October 17, 2010

 Vintage Handmade Ceramic Beads: Ooh La La!

+If you like texture, or muted, naturally warm & cozy colors, this is pure heaven!
+These are unglazed beads so there is no sheen to them, they are all texture.
+They derive their color from stains and from the chemical processes in the firing methods.
+Wonderful colors, in a very natural, earthy presentation.
 I could not resist the variety of "mother earth" shades and so I've procured a selection of colors that range from the warm desert tones of terracotta, oatmeal and browns, to the fresh hues of blues, greens and grays.

 I absolutely love these and my mind is spinning with ideas!
 They're sure to start popping up in the shop in various pieces soon.
 If you really love any of these specifically, and want to be sure to get a piece of jewelry made with a certain color combination, please contact me to place a special order at MyHappyThingsHi@aol.com, or through my Etsy site http://www.myhappythings.etsy.com and I'll make something just for you!